-The SEN and Disability Act 021 extended the Disability Discrimination Act 1995 (DDA) to cover education.
-Since September 2002, the Governing Body has had three key duties towards disabled pupils, under Part 4 of the DDA, namely:
+The SEN and Disability Act 2001 extended the Disability Discrimination Act 1995 (DDA) to cover education.
+Since September 2002, the Governing Body has had three key duties towards pupils that have a disability:

-- Not to treat disabled pupils less favourably for a reason related to their disability. - To make reasonable adjustments for disabled pupils, so that they are not at a substantial disadvantage. - To plan to increase access to education for disabled pupils.
+- Not to treat pupils with SEN and /or Disability less favourably for a reason related to their disability. - To make essential adjustments for pupils with SEN and pupils with Disability, so that they are not at a substantial disadvantage. - To plan to increase access to education for pupils with SEN and Disabilities.